Gamify-IT/crosswordpuzzle/README.md

 ## User manual

-Run the docker container with the following commang at port 8000:
+Run the docker container with the following command at port 8000:
 ```sh
 docker run -d -p 8000:80 --name crosswordpuzzle ghcr.io/gamify-it/crosswordpuzzle:latest
 ```
 Now you can access it at [http://localhost:8000](http://localhost:8000).
 To access it externally replace localhost with your IP.

-To monitor the container you can use the following commands:
+To monitor the container you can use the following command:
 ```sh
 docker ps -a -f name=crosswordpuzzle
 ```
-To stop the container you can use the following commands:
+To stop the container you can use the following command:
 ```sh
 docker stop crosswordpuzzle
 ```
-To remove the container you can use the following commands:
+To remove the container you can use the following command:
 ```sh
 docker rm crosswordpuzzle
 ```